cloudflare/cloudflare-docs-engine/src/content/examples/cache-using-fetch.md

 ---
 order: 1000
 type: example
-summary: Determine how to cache a resource in a fetch request.
+summary: Determine how to cache a resource by setting TTLs, custom cache keys, and cache headers in a fetch request
 demo: https://cache-using-fetch.workers-sites-examples.workers.dev
 tags:
+  - API
-  - Originless
+  - JAMstack
 ---

 # Cache using fetch